Striking a digital balance to enhance employee engagement

 With talent pools becoming more flexible, unified communication systems can extend and streamline communication capabilities, no matter where employees work.
 Comprehensive systems such as Microsoft Lync and Cisco Jabber can provide screen sharing, voice calling and instant messaging in one platform.

 Digital technology can also ease the burden of many administrative tasks that are required for compliance.
 For example, many companies require security training or various educational programs, and technology can create a more convenient environment for employees to meet these obligations.
 In addition, massive online open course (MOOC) platforms such as Coursera.com have become popular as a modern, innovative way to offer education and regulatory programs digitally.

-From a human resources perspective, technology has advanced the amount of insight and control employees have and increased insight into performance metrics.
+From a human resources (HR) perspective, technology has increased the amount of insight and control employees have into their HR files as well as their performance metrics.
 Automated human resource information systems (HRIS) can provide extensive employee self-service capabilities that allow employees to manage several areas including tax and insurance information, as well as scheduling and expense reporting.
 Furthermore, performance management systems provide employees with more transparency into work objectives and goals, and advancement opportunities within the organization.

 Leveraging the right platforms